 When a claim for an experimental treatment is denied, employees have the right to appeal.
 Under ERISA (for employer-sponsored plans), the process includes:

-- Internal appeal - The employee or their doctor submits additional evidence (medical literature, case studies, expert opinions) to justify the treatment.
+- Internal appeal — The employee or doctor submits extra evidence (medical literature, case studies, expert opinions) to justify the treatment.

-- External review - If the internal appeal is denied, many states and some federal laws require an independent third-party review.
-This is often the last chance for coverage, and it can be successful if the evidence is strong enough.
+- External review — If the internal appeal is denied, many states and federal laws require an independent third-party review.
+This is often the last chance for coverage, and it can succeed if the evidence is solid.

 Strategic Considerations for Employers and HR Leaders